ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Comprehensive Guide to Fully Automated Media Box.md

 ## Download Clients

 Download clients are the ones tasked to download files from your sources.
-Depending on what you have, you may have access to trackers and usenet providers.
+Depending on what you have, you may have access to trackers and Usenet providers.

-With this assumption, we recommend choosing 1 torrent downloader and 1 usenet downloader to install.
+With this assumption, we recommend choosing 1 torrent downloader and 1 Usenet downloader to install.

 ### Torrent Client